 Now using the 1 x 2 lumber, you’ll cut a piece that goes the width of the interior side of the side pieces for each frame.
 Attach the board at the 12-inch mark using the same method of wood glue, the Kreg jig, and a screw on each side.
 Make sure the board you’re attaching is flush with the outer edge of the side pieces and that the Kreg jig holes are facing the inside part of your planter box.
 Repeat for both frames.

 It’s time to piece the two frames together.
-You’ll cut 6 pieces of the 1 x 2 lumber that are the depth you want your box.
-Remember to factor in the width of the pieces you’ll be attaching them to because you’ll want to subtract that number.
+You’ll cut 6 pieces of the 1 x 2 lumber that are the depth you want your planter shelf.
+Remember to factor in the width of the pieces you’ll be attaching them to when measuring because you’ll want to subtract that number.

 Once all 6 pieces are cut, drill a hole in each end using the kreg jig.
-Go ahead and insert the screw and drill it into the hold (but stop before it breaks through the end of the board).
-You’ll also want to go ahead an apply wood glue on each end.
+Go ahead and insert the screw and drill it into the hole (but stop before it breaks through the end of the board).
+You’ll also want to go ahead and apply wood glue on each end.

 Grab the two frames you just created and have the kreg jig holes face the inside.
 Attach the two frames together by screwing in the smaller pieces at the top, the bottom, and lined up with the board you attached 12 inches down from the top.